sharadalt/sharadalt.github.io/_posts/2017-03-28-Interpretations-and-Assumptions.md

 <h3>Situational Interpretation</h3>
 <p>
 Long back when I had not seen life that much, I went to a chinese restaurant with some of my friends.
 We had our food and the waitress brought us the cheque.
 Ofcourse the fortune cookies came along.
 As usual, everyone started opening the cookie and reading it and talking about the lucky numbers bla bla...
 I opened mine with curiosity, alas!
 There was no note in the cookie!
-It was unexpected !
+It was unexpected!
 It was one of those days, where since morning not very good things were happening to me and added to that no fortune note in my cookie.
 </p>

 <p>